QCaudron/wedding/index.md

 # The hotel

-We booked a block of rooms at the [Courtyard by Marriot Seattle Downtown/Lake Union](https://www.marriott.com/en-us/hotels/seacd-courtyard-seattle-downtown-lake-union/overview/).
+Most of our guests at the [Courtyard by Marriot Seattle Downtown/Lake Union](https://www.marriott.com/en-us/hotels/seacd-courtyard-seattle-downtown-lake-union/overview/), .
 Their phone number is 206 213 0100.
 Careful, there are a few other Marriotts in Seattle with similar-sounding names.

 ### Getting to the hotel from the airport